Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 There are dependencies between these paths in the self-attention layer.
 The feed-forward layer does not have those dependencies, however, and thus the various paths can be executed in parallel while flowing through the feed-forward layer.

+We put multiple encoder blocks in a stack.
+With more layers, the model makes more abstract representations.
+Similar to stacking recurrent or convolution blocks we can stack multiple transformer blocks.
+The first block associates word-vector pairs, the second pairs of pairs, the third of pairs of pairs of pairs, and so on.
+In parallel, the multiple heads focus on different segments of the pairs.
+This is analogous to the receptive field but in terms of pairs of distributed representations.

 ### Positional encoding

 Without position encoding, attention is just bag of words.
 When you convert a sequence into a set (tokenization), you lose the notion of order.